ishubham21/infinity-skncure/README.md

 # Get Started Here

-You can use this link to navigate through the website- [Blog Website](https://ishubham21.github.io/infinity-skncure)
+You can use this link to navigate through the website- [Infinity SknCure Website](https://ishubham21.github.io/infinity-skncure)

 ## Want to use the Progressive Web App?